Overview

 Billing Details (Terms , Payment details -optional, and a Billing address) - this is an embedded object in a sales order.
 Billing address can be selected from one of the customer addresses

-Contact Roles(reference to Contact, role of that contact and other fields on the many-to-many) - this is an embedded object in a sales order.
+Contact Roles(reference to Contact, role of that contact and other attributes on the many-to-many) - this is an embedded object in a sales order.

 There is a mismatch in the data model between SFDC and Netsuite.
 SFDC presents a flat set of objects, and Netsuite has a nested structure.